anyquest/pyaq/README.md

 ### Operating System

-These instructions were prepared for Linux and MacOS.
-Some modifications may be required on Windows.
+These instructions were prepared for Linux, MacOS, and Windows.

 ### Python